-Fay said the film is also being subtitled to Polish, Irish, Italian, Spanish and German.
+Fay said the film, in addition to its screening in Buenos Aires, is also being subtitled to Polish, Irish, Italian and German.
 “A new generation of LGBT youth across the world welcomes John McNeill’s reassuring voice of hope.
 McNeill’s message that gay love can be holy love is as relevant today as when he first began to proclaim it in the early 1970s.”

 For screening schedule visit www.takingachanceongod.com.